-Effective in November 2021, we entered into a collaboration and license agreement with AbbVie Global Enterprises Ltd. (AbbVie), a subsidiary of AbbVie Inc., to jointly develop and commercialize RGX-314 (the AbbVie Collaboration Agreement).
-The AbbVie Collaboration Agreement may materially impact our future revenues, research and development expenses, other operating expenses and operating cash flows associated with the development and commercialization of RGX-314.
-For additional information regarding the AbbVie Collaboration Agreement, please refer to Note 8, "License and Collaboration Agreements-AbbVie Collaboration and License Agreement" to the accompanying unaudited consolidated financial statements.
+In September 2021, we entered into a collaboration and license agreement with AbbVie Global Enterprises Ltd. (AbbVie), a subsidiary of AbbVie Inc., to jointly develop and commercialize ABBV-RGX-314 (the AbbVie Collaboration Agreement).
+The AbbVie Collaboration Agreement may materially impact our future revenues, research and development expenses, other operating expenses and operating cash flows associated with the development and commercialization of ABBV-RGX-314.
+For additional information regarding the AbbVie Collaboration Agreement, please refer to Note 9, "License and Collaboration Agreements-AbbVie Collaboration and License Agreement" to the accompanying unaudited consolidated financial statements.